-That is, Kant's claim that existence is not a real predicate, while influential, may not solve the problem.
+Kant's claim that existence is not a real predicate, while influential, may not solve the problem.

-Many philosophers are swayed in Kant's direction by their familiarity with first-order logic's distinction between predication and quantification.
+Many contemporary philosophers are swayed in Kant's direction by their familiarity with first-order logic's distinction between predication and quantification, and by the distinction between grammatical form and logical form.